boguszjelinski/kern/HOWTORUN.md

 # How to run a simulation
 In order to test the dispatcher you can run a simulation.
 You need at least three components:
 * [Kern](https://gitlab.com/kabina/kapir): dispatcher
+* [Kim](https://gitlab.com/kabina/kim): client simulator, which emulates real users in big volume (100k/h) with direct insertion into database.
+The results will be saved in the database and logs.

+To test the technology stack more realistically you can simulate clients via RestAPI, without Kim:
 * [Kapir](https://gitlab.com/kabina/kapir): Rest API responsible for receiving requests, share statuses and store them in a database
-* [Kapi](https://gitlab.com/kabina/kapi/client): Rest API client simulator, which emulates real users in big volume (100k/h) The results will be saved in the database and logs.
+* [Kapi](https://gitlab.com/kabina/kapi/client): Rest API client simulator, which also emulates real users in big volume (100k/h)

 But you might also want to test visually, on-line, how a request is served.
 Four React applications will help you do it:
 * [Kabina](https://gitlab.com/kabina/kabina): mobile application for customers